 |Full Conference Pass — Reduced Price (for NGOs, academic institutions, and students)||300|

 All Registered Participants are asked to respect the Anti-Harassment Policy

-In order to ensure that the IACC creates a positive interaction experience for all participants, TI-S developed an Anti-Harassment Policy for events and meetings that provides guidance to prevent, investigate and stop incident of harassment in the spirit of equality and Transparency International’s values.
+In order to ensure that the IACC creates a positive interactive experience for all participants, TI-S developed an Anti-Harassment Policy for events and meetings that provide guidance to prevent, investigate and stop incidents of harassment in the spirit of equality and Transparency International’s values.
 For further information during the event on the harassment policy, please visit the IACC main information desk.

 We hope this section of FAQs can help you through the process and answer some of your questions.

 Press Accreditation Opening in June 2018